Framework-agnostic Semantically-aware Global Reasoning for Segmentation

-The model on \textbf{cityscapes}~\cite{Cordts2016Cityscapes} is trained with a batch size of 8 and an initial learning rate of 0.006.
-The models on \textbf{ADE-20K}~\cite{zhou2017scene} and \textbf{Coco-Stuffs-10K}~\cite{caesar2018coco} are trained with a batch size of 16 and an initial learning rate of 0.004.
-For all three datasets, the initial base learning rate is multiplied by a factor of 10.0 for the parameters of the SGR component and the layers that correspond to the segmentation head.
-When trained across multiple GPUs, we apply synchronized batchnorm~\cite{zhang2018context} to syncrhonize batch statistics following existing work~\cite{chen2017rethinking, fu2019dual, chen2019graph, yuan2020object, cheng2021per }.
-We train Cityscapes, COCO-Stuffs-10K, and ADE-20K for 240 epochs, 140 epochs and 120 epochs respectively.
+For models with Resnet backbones the initial base learning rate is multiplied by a factor of 10.0 for the parameters of the SGR component and the layers that correspond to the segmentation head.
+For the Swin-T backbone we use the same learning rate for both the backbone and segmentation head.

-For all three datasets, we report both the single scale inference and multi-scale inference with horizontal flip at scales 0.5, 0.75, 1.0, 1.25, 1.5 and 1.75 following existing works~\cite{yuan2020object,cheng2021per,fu2019dual, chen2017rethinking}.
+For all three datasets, we report both the single scale inference and multi-scale inference with horizontal flip at scales 0.5, 0.75, 1.0, 1.25, 1.5 and 1.75 following existing work~\cite{yuan2020object,cheng2021per,fu2019dual, chen2017rethinking}.
 During multi-scale inference, the final output is calculated by taking the mean probabilities over each scale and their corresponding flipped inputs.
-Following ~\cite{fu2019dual, yuan2020object, cheng2021per}, for ADE-20K and COCO-Stuffs, we resize the shorter side of the image to the crop size followed by a center crop to ensure that all images are of same size.
+Following ~\cite{fu2019dual, yuan2020object, cheng2021per}, for ADE-20K and COCO-Stuffs, we resize the shorter side of the image to the crop size followed by a center crop to ensure that all images are of the same size.

-{\bf Hyper-parameters for training.} For Hungarian matching, in training, we used a $\rho = 1.0$ for dice loss (see Eq.
+{\bf Hyper-parameters for training.} For Hungarian matching, in training, we used $\rho = 1.0$ for dice loss (see Eq.
 (5) in the main paper).
 For matching, as mentioned in the paper, the value of $L$ is set to 64.
 Hence, the top $L=64$ tokens are matched using the greedy matching approach based on the cost matrix (Figure 3 of the main paper).
-Once matched, we used a weight of 0.25 for the hyperparameter $\beta$ that controls the importance of binary mask losses with respect to cross-entropy loss to train the models (see Eq.
+Once matched, we used a weight of 0.25 for the hyperparameter $\beta$ that controls the importance of binary mask losses with respect to cross-entropy loss or mask classification loss (depending on the framework we use) to train the models (see Eq.
 (7)).